Newfoundland and Labrador Offshore Regional Assessment of Exploratory Oil and Gas Drilling

 East Coast Environmental Law is seriously concerned about the potential consequences for the offshore marine environment, and the potential for future regional assessments to facilitate more exemptions of other environmentally-destructive activities from impact assessments.

-A judicial review of the Regional Assessment Committee’s Report and the subsequent Minister’s regulation was launched in May 2020 by the Ecology Action Centre, WWF-Canada and the Sierra Club Canada Foundation.
+A judicial review of the Regional Assessment Committee’s Report was launched in May 2020.
+Another judicial review, of the Minister’s regulation, was launched in June 2020.
+The applicants in both judicial reviews, which have now been consolidated, are the Ecology Action Centre, WWF-Canada and the Sierra Club Canada Foundation.

 What is a Regional Assessment?